 On every Nutrition Facts panel, you’ll find the amount of sugar in that food.
 If it says 0g, that means there’s no sugar – and no sugar in Cabot cheddar means it’s lactose-free cheese.
 To be sure our cheese is lactose-free, look for the Naturally Lactose-Free icon on the packaging of your favorite Cabot cheese products.Learn more about Cabot Cheese »

 To start, it’s important to know that lactose is simply the natural sugar found in milk.
 To understand how cheese becomes lactose-free, first look to the cheesemaking process.
 To begin, curd is separated from whey (whey is where most of the lactose is).
-The curd eventually becomes cheese and the whey is removed (and along with it goes most of the lactose).
-The small amount of lactose that remains in the curd breaks down over time as the cheese ages, resulting in an aged cheese that’s naturally lactose-free.
+The curd eventually becomes cheese, and the whey is removed (and along with it goes most of the lactose).
+The small amount of lactose that remains in the curd breaks down over time as the cheese ages, resulting in an aged low-lactose cheese or lactose-free cheese.
 So, cheeses that undergo this natural aging process — like cheddar — contain little to no lactose.

 Dairy foods provide important nutrients such as calcium, protein, riboflavin and phosphorus.
 Eating 3 servings of dairy foods everyday is the easiest way to get calcium in your diet.